-

 - Cohorting of residents and only small group activities in the home area for unaffected residents.
 Isolated residents to receive one-to-one activities.

-- Twice daily high-touch surface cleaning- changing disinfecting product to 1-minute contact time and contains sporicidal
+- Twice daily high-touch surface cleaning- changing disinfecting product to a 1-minute contact time and containing sporicidal

 -